guilherme0893/Trivia/README.md

+# Introduction

+In this project a Trivia - questions & answers - application is presented.
+Here, the user receives in the screen a question, with a randon theme, and four options, where only one is correct.
+The answer time is limited, and the user is able to follow the timer in the screen.
+Following the last question, the user is given a feedback.

-# Habilidades
+# Major features

-Nesse projeto, você será capaz de:

-  - Criar um store Redux em aplicações React
+  - Create a Redux store, reducers, actions and dispatchers in a React app

-  - Criar reducers no Redux em aplicações React
+  - Connect Redux to React components

-  - Criar actions no Redux em aplicações React
+  - Create async actions in the application using Redux

-  - Criar dispatchers no Redux em aplicações React

-  - Conectar Redux aos componentes React

-  - Criar actions assíncronas na sua aplicação React que faz uso de Redux.

 # Deploy

 https://app.netlify.com/sites/astounding-biscuit-b6954a/overview

+# Future updates

--- This project and README are going to receive updates soon.
+- This project will very soon receive updates and a refact
+- Use the local storage to create the possibilities of having more than one player